sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 In the second run, I have rediscovered '''Unum'''.
 From the tutorial it seems to provide the kind of features I'd like to get, so it could be worthwhile to give it a try.
 I've easily installed it, and it successfully runs in SAGE.
 Next step is to understand how hard would it be to let the SAGE mathematical functions to accept Unum types.
+On the other side, it seems that Unum suffers from a simple design, which can cause memory and cpu usage issues.
+Its author seems to be conscious of the necessity for a refactoring of the code, getting rid of the big amount of dictionaries used.
+From this point of view, Quantities seems more modern and better designed.

 = Threads =